 New York's Finest raid the Paradise Night Club on West 45th Street, "where everything goes, including your bank roll."
 In court the next day, the defense attorney asks that each person charged be allowed to perform.
 Dolly Lewis, arrested for singing risqué songs, does "I ain't that kind of a baby."
 The orchestra plays from the jury box.
 The chorus line, held for murdering the black bottom, performs in frills and bathing costumes.
 The judge and the defense hold a colloquy about a dead waiter.
 Then, Irene Tobasco, charged with an improper dance in scanty attire, performs in a diaphanous gown.
 Is she "raw" or "well done."
 What will the judge decide?
-Written by

 Did You Know?

 Vitaphone production reel #2138 See more

 Proceed with the evidence.
 Dottie Lewis, you are charged with singing risque songs.
 Guilty or Not Guilty?

 I Ain't That Kind of a Baby

 Lyrics by Irving Kahal